komodo-wellbeing/komodo-api-docs/website/docs/dictionary.md

 ## Organisation

-An Organisation represents a school or any other institution that uses Komodo.
+An "Organisation" represents a school or any other institution that uses Komodo.

 ### _Relationships_